Starting a Watch Collection? Read This Guide First!

 If a dive watch is too rugged for you yet you need something that can still take a beating, consider a field watch.
 It is sturdy enough to be worn during a hike yet refined enough to be worn during semi-formal events.

 Seiko 5 SNK

-Seiko is known for their bang-for-buck watches, and the Seiko 5 SNK is one of those.
-Costing under $100, it is considered as one of the cheapest automatic watches you can find.
+Seiko is known for its bang-for-buck watches, and the Seiko 5 SNK is one of those.
+Costing under $100, it is considered one of the cheapest automatic watches you can find.

 If you’re not averse to quartz watches, the Timex Weekender is a great piece.
 This no-frills field watch is as clean as it gets.
 Aside from the military aesthetic of the dial, it features a 24-hour military time format.
 The Indiglo technology of Timex makes it very easy to read.

 At just $37, you’re sure to get every penny’s worth.

 Perhaps your job requires you to wear a suit to work every day.
 If that’s the case, then you’ll need a more elegant watch.
 Here are a few dress watches that will impress even the most intimidating boss.

 Surprise!
 Orient is not only good at making divers.
 They also make awesome dress watches.
 When worn with a suit, the Orient Bambino looks like it truly belongs there.

 It comes in different colours (blue, cream, black) and dial configurations (Arabic, Roman numerals, etc.) that you can choose from.
 Its elegant design makes it hard for people to believe that it costs only less than $200.

 Tissot Le Locle